Ramish93/AWS-Cloud-Practioner-Prep/README.md

 4. Compliance Standards:
    - PCI-DSS: if you wanna directly handle credit cards data those companies would like you to meet this standered.
    - HIPAA: compliance standards for healthcare data in terms of privecy. so least privilege.
-   - SOC 1, SOC 2, SOC 3: technical compliance standards, relaed to oporational processing of you data centers.
+   - SOC 1, SOC 2, SOC 3: technical compliance standards, related to oporational processing of you data centers.
    - FedRAMP: compliance standards for government data handling
    - ISO 27018: personally identifiable information.
      services that allow you to adhere and navigate to these compliance standards: